How to Set Up a Kratky Lettuce Jar on a Sunny Apartment Windowsill (Step‑by‑Step)

 How to Set Up a Kratky Lettuce Jar on a Sunny Apartment Windowsill (Step-by-Step)

 A Kratky lettuce jar was the first hydroponic setup that worked for me in an apartment.
-My early attempts with soil pots failed fast.
-The heat was intense, everything dried out fast, and my tap water pH was way off.
-Then I tried this simple jar method, and that switch changed everything.
-It gave me a quiet, low-cost way to grow fresh lettuce indoors without pumps, daily watering, or a bulky countertop system.
+My early attempts with soil pots failed fast, because the heat was intense, everything dried out, and my tap water pH was far off.
+Then I tried this jar method instead, and that switch changed everything.

 The whole thing fits on a windowsill.
 No wiring, no noise, no electricity bill.
-If you have a sunny south-facing window and an afternoon to spare, you can have lettuce growing by tonight.
-If you end up liking the Kratky method, the Growing Guides hub is the best next step.
-I keep all my apartment-friendly tutorials there so you can move from one small win to the next.
+So if you have a bright window and an afternoon to spare, you can have lettuce growing by tonight.

 🌱 Key Takeaways